 You may have gotten hit with an unexpected medical bill.
 You may be planning to have a baby.
 You may just be trying to understand your insurance.
 You may just want to take care of your patients without feeling trapped.

 You are in luck.
-I get paid by large hospital systems to manage your medical bills and help them deal with insurance.
 I know the good and the bad of the healthcare financial system.
-I also want to help you.

 All the careful planning in the world won’t always prepare you for navigating the healthcare system.
-I have been working in healthcare billing and finance for almost 13 years, and I still don’t understand it all.
+I have been working in healthcare billing and finance for over 10 years, and I still don’t understand it all.
 So how can we expect the average consumer to understand it?

 We didn’t ask for this system, but that doesn’t mean we can’t make it work for us.
 I am hopeful that together we can push back a little and also have some fun along the way.